-For some people, the two may be unrelated.
-For others, this could be "referred pain."
+This could be unrelated pain, or it could be “referred pain.”
 Referred pain is felt someplace other than where it originates.
 In the case of IBS, that pain comes from the gut.
-This pain is often due to constipation, gas, or bloating.
+It’s often due to constipation, gas, or bloating.

 Treatment for IBS Pain

 There isn’t a single, definitive treatment for IBS or for IBS-related pain.
-Treatment is different for everybody and you should work with your doctor to find the best way to relieve your pain.
-Sometimes it takes a combination of medication and complementary therapies.
+Treatment is different for everybody and you should work with your doctor or gastroenterologist to find the best way to relieve your pain.
+It will likely take a combination of medication and complementary therapies.

 Check with your doctor before adding over-the-counter dietary supplements to your daily routine.
-Some supplements can make matters worse and some may interact with other medications.
+Some supplements can make matters worse while others may interact with other medications.

-Certain complementary treatments can help your pain.
-These may include:
+Complementary treatments that can help your pain include:

-- Relaxation techniques: Deep breathing, abdominal breathing, progressive muscle relaxation, and visualization exercises can help reduce stress and fatigue and improve mood.
+- Relaxation techniques: Deep breathing, abdominal breathing, progressive muscle relaxation, and visualization exercises can help reduce stress and fatigue and improve your mood.

 - Cognitive behavioral therapy: Some studies show that this can help change negative moods and habits.
-This can reduce stress and ease physical symptoms.
+It can reduce stress and ease physical symptoms too.

 - Acupuncture: This can be used to relax muscle spasms, which may relieve your back pain.

 - Meditation, massage, and hypnotherapy: Any one of these practices may help relax your muscles and reduce pain.

 - Regular exercise: Options such as Tai Chi and yoga may help with lower back pain.

 Back Pain and Sleep

 - Build in some relaxation time before going to bed.
-Don't go to bed right after activity.
+Don’t go to bed after being active.

-- Don't consume heavy food or caffeine for at least four hours before you plan to go to bed.
+- Avoid eating heavy food or drinking caffeine for at least four hours before you plan to go to bed.

 - Go to bed at roughly the same time each night, and get up at the same time each morning.